deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Beacon11.png" alt="">

 The above code returns the virtual memory address of our allocation into the variable `placeRemotely`.
 As can be seen, this return value is of the data type `LPVOID`, while the `lpStartParameter` argument takes a data type of `LPTHREAD_START_ROUTINE`, which is pretty similar with `LPVOID`.
-However, for continuity sake, we sill first type cast this allocation into an `LPTHREAD_START_ROUTINE` function pointer.
+However, for continuity sake, we will first type cast this allocation into an `LPTHREAD_START_ROUTINE` function pointer.

 ```c
 // Casting shellcode address to LPTHREAD_START_ROUTINE function pointer